alexandermishin13/tm1637-cuse/README.md

 # tm1637-cuse

-Cuse based userland device driver for tm1637 display.
+Cuse based userland device driver for tm1637 4 or 6 digits displays.

 ## About
 The ```cuse```-based driver is an alternative one to a kernel driver